maxjacobson/cast-your-life/Facebook-API-notes.md

     https://graph.facebook.com/btaylor?access_token=AAAAAAITEghMBAEUMd6ZBG8kZCENq5RZBYBcpwpBlqJ26GryjV1mqPH1ujflyDrWyoevoM5eHt91ZAVwEWsWjEvzPHihtAbUnhwdYg64qngZDZD

 this uses OAuth 2.0.
-I understand OAuth from a user's permission.
+I understand OAuth from a user's perspective.
 It's nice because users will never need to give *us* their facebook credentials. they'll click a button, go to facebook, click another button, and come back. if they're not logged in to facebook, they'll log in *there*.

 there are SDKs for us, both client-side and server-side.
 I'm assuming we want [the client-side / javascript one](https://developers.facebook.com/docs/authentication/client-side/).